BabylonJS/Extensions/TowerOfBabel/README.md

     defineShadowGen(scene);
 }
 ```
 The example above shows when a MeshFactory class is also included.
 A check is made for the Tower of Babel runtime.
 If it's found then the MeshFactory is installed into it, and mesh instances are made that way.
-When is MeshFactory not included, this code is not included.
+When is MeshFactory not included, only the direct method using `new` is present.

 ###MeshFactory Class###
-This is an example of a mesh factory, showing only one class that is instanceable, `meshClassNm1`.
-The below switch statement will be expanded with a case statement for each root level mesh in the module that does not contain shapekeys.
+This is an example of a mesh factory, showing only one class that is instance able, `meshClassNm1`.
+The below switch statement will be expanded with a case statement for each root level mesh in the module that does not contain shape keys.
 See section in Features & Usage, above, for calling instructions.

 ```typescript
 var meshLib = new Array<Array<BABYLON.Mesh>>( **NUMBER_OF_ROOT_MESHES** );